atran62/CECS-456---Project/README.md

 - Training Accuracy: ~91%
 - Validaiton Accuravy: ~89%
 - Validation Loss: ~0.31
+- Running the script, accuracy, loss, val_accuracy, and val_loss all show in the terminal

 Training and validation accuracy and loss over 10 epochs.